usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 57a %}
 {% asset design-standards/fig_57a.gif alt="" %}
 {% figcaption %}
-A folding L-shaped seat is provided in a 30 in minimum by 60 inches (716 mm by 1220 mm) minimum roll-in shower stall.
+<p>A folding L-shaped seat is provided in a 30 in minimum by 60 inches (716 mm by 1220 mm) minimum roll-in shower stall.
 The seat is mounted at one end with the seat in the corner.
 The controls and spray unit on the back (long) wall shall be located a maximum of 27 inches (685 mm) from the side wall where the seat is attached.
 An L-shaped grab bar or two grab bars are installed to provide a continuous gripping surface.
 The grab bar(s) shall extend from the front of the seat to the shower opening on the opposite wall.
 A minimum 36 inch (915 mm) wide by 60 inch (1220 mm) wide clear floor space is required parallel the entire opening of the shower.
-A lavatory may be installed in the clear floor space across from the folding seat.
+A lavatory may be installed in the clear floor space across from the folding seat.</p>
 {% endfigcaption %}
 {% endfigure %}